JKHYuen/JKHYuen.github.io/projects/0-nothing_matters.md

 <div class="box" markdown="1">
 *Development Anecdote:*\\
 A classic and embarrassing case of premature optimization: This minigame was implemented early in the game's development.
-So with seemingly abundant time and excitement of a new project, I decided to use this opportunity to learn multi-threading in Unity; using the novel Unity <a href="https://docs.unity3d.com/Manual/JobSystemOverview.html" target="_blank" rel="noopener noreferrer">Jobs system</a> and <a href="https://docs.unity3d.com/Packages/com.unity.burst@1.2/manual/index.html" target="_blank" rel="noopener noreferrer">Burst compiler</a>.
+So with the seemingly abundant time and excitement of a new project, I decided to use this opportunity to learn multi-threading in Unity; using the novel Unity <a href="https://docs.unity3d.com/Manual/JobSystemOverview.html" target="_blank" rel="noopener noreferrer">Jobs system</a> and <a href="https://docs.unity3d.com/Packages/com.unity.burst@1.2/manual/index.html" target="_blank" rel="noopener noreferrer">Burst compiler</a>.
 This was encouraged by slowdowns happening with bigger Game of Life simulation grids.

 A day of converting everything into value types later, the multi-threaded simulation seems to be working.
 However, no performance difference.
 Turns out the slowdown was primarily caused by redraws in the UI system whenever a grid element is updated (the entirety of Part I and II is implemented in the UI system to easily accommodate for all screen sizes).
 I ended up simply using slightly smaller grid sizes in the later parts of this section.
 Lesson once again learned.
 </div>